nikvdp/1bin/README.md

 # 1bin - easily build “static” binaries of any CLI tool

 1bin lets you easily build “static” binaries of pretty much any command line program.

-This repo is also wired up with a GitHub action to publish `curl`/`wget`-able links to [1bin.org](https://1bin.org) of the form `wget 1bin.org/$(uname)/<some-program>`.
+It's website, [1bin.org](https://1bin.org) contains `curl`/`wget`-able friendly links that you can use like so: `wget 1bin.org/$(uname)/<some-program>`.
+These links are updated on each push to master to reflect any new tools or deletions.
 Pull requests to add new tools welcome.

 Using the scripts here you can build pretty much anything that can be packaged with [conda](https://www.anaconda.com/), which is... pretty much everything.